andrewchambers/bupstash/README.md

 Some key features:

-- Secure offline master keys, data can't be decrypted without them.
+- Secure offline keys, data can't be decrypted without them, but new backups can still be made.

 - Data deduplication allowing efficient storage of large numbers of data snapshots.

 - Easy incremental backups without the headache.

-- Client side encryption of data and metadata - cryptographically assured privacy.
+- Client side encryption of data and metadata, cryptographically assured privacy.

 - Access controls over ssh, allowing different permissions on a per ssh key basis.